Watch this great overview video on how to trap from the Kitten Lady.

 Always have a plan before you begin trapping any feral cats.
 Your plan should include:

-- Where the cat will recover after surgery.
+- Know where the cat will recover after surgery.

 Preparation for TrappingIf possible, get the cats used to being fed at the same place and time of day.
 You might try leaving the trap UNSET during a few routine feedings so the cats will get used to seeing and smelling it in the area.
 To increase your success, you can also wire the trap open for several days before you trap.
 Place food behind the trip plate to allow cats to enter and exit to eat and become accustomed to going inside.
 On the night you plan to trap, unwire the trap door.
 DO NOT leave the trap unattended because it must not be allowed to fall into the hands of someone who would be abusive toward a trapped cat.